Where Molly was finally found.

 Molly was found trapped inside the metal sheet on the left of the image but it was an even worse place to be than this picture shows.
 It was completely covered in garbage before we got to her.
 We assume she might have gotten a mouse or two and luckily it did rain a few times during her stay.

-This was Molly's view to the street.
-The bright light in the distance in the middle of the screen is Hudson Street so she could both see and hear us as we sat and talked back to her at night.
-It's nice to know that might have given her hope and helped her get through this.
+This was Molly’s view of the street.
+The bright light in the distance in the middle of the screen is Hudson Streets she could both see and hear us as we sat and talked back to her at night.
+Its nice to know that might have given her hope and helped her get through this.